ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 * **MISSING** I have no data for sites Grey (which is now an official series as > 10 years), BroG (8 years), BeeG (11 years), FlaE (10 years), FlaG ...

+## SWEDEN

+### recruitment

+SERIES INFO

+I have modified your comments so please check :

+* Dala **CHECK** Comment : "Ascending yellow eels of about 40 cm caught in an eel pass placed close to a hydro power complex.
+This series started in 1951."
+       **NOTE** Ser_location_description Hydro power station 10 km from the river mouth, this site is the farthest site into the Baltic

+* Gota **CHECK** Comment: "Operated since 1900, this series is the longest available to the working group Missing years 1995, 1998 to 2001, 2010,2011 (fish pass rebuilt in 2010 2011).
+The station collects ascending yellow eels of different sizes caught in an eel pass placed close to a hydro power station."
+       **NOTE** Ser_location_description updated

+* Kavl  **CHECK** location : "Near the Øresund (Sound) strait, outlet of Lake Vombsjön 45 km from the sea."
+        **CHECK** Ascending small eels caught in an eel pass.

+* Laga   **CHECK** Swedish west coast, hydropower station ca 10 km from the sea.
+         **CHECK** Ascending small eels caught in an eel pass at a hydro power station.
+Though classified as a yellow eel series, there is always a high percentage of YOY elvers from this site.

+* Morr  **CHECK** location : Station located on the Mörrumån river flowing to the southern coast of Sweden, the station is quite far upstream the river.
+          **CHECK** comment : Ascending yellow eels at a hydro power station.
+The series is complete since 1960.

+* Mota    **CHECK**  location  Eel pass located at a hydro power station near the outlet of Lake Vättern, second largest lake by surface area in Sweden.
+This lake is flowing into the Baltic about a 100 km south from Stockholm.
+           **CHECK** comment :  As this site is both far upstream and far into the Baltic, ascending yellow eels are quite large (30-40) cm.
+This series is one of the longest series available to wgeel, with a complete series dating back to 1942.

+* YFS2 **CHECK** comment is  "Skagerrak-KattegatCatch of glass eels by a modified Methot–Isaacs–Kidd Midwater trawl (MIKT) in the Skagerrak-Kattegat.
+Data expressed as total numbers per hour of haul.
+No sampling in 2011 due to technical problems".
+         **NOTE** Ser_location_description updated according to your data